cloudblog004/fantasticfoodies/content/en/posts/1701-recipe-of-homemade-easy-2-dish-chicken-casserole.md

 1. Chop your spinach, add it on top.
 1. In a bowl, put your soups.
 1. Add water, pepper, salt and hot sauce if using, mix well.
 1. Pour in with the rest.
-Make sure it soaks down to the rice in all areas, or you could have some &#34;crunchy&#34; sections.
+Make sure it soaks down to the rice in all areas, or you could have some *crunchy* sections.
 Cover, cook 2 hours.
 1. Remove from oven, uncover, let sit 10-15 minutes before serving.
 1. Ready to serve and ENJOY!